wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   7\.
 Once ordered to be surrendered by the custodial State, the person shall be delivered to the Court as soon as possible.

-### Article 60 Initial proceedings before the Court
+### Article 60---Initial proceedings before the Court

 *   1\.
 Upon the surrender of the person to the Court, or the person's appearance before the Court voluntarily or pursuant to a summons, the Pre-Trial Chamber shall satisfy itself that the person has been informed of the crimes which he or she is alleged to have committed, and of his or her rights under this Statute, including the right to apply for interim release pending trial.